kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-4.md

 5. Publish
 6. View page in browser to test if it works.

 Ok.
 So now you have a page but there are no images.
 Why?

 The reason is the very power WordPress loop is not in this page yet.
-The WP Loop, by default pulls in all posts and pages.
+The [WP Loop](https://codex.wordpress.org/The_Loop) by default pulls in all posts and pages.
 But we only want to pull in our portfolio pieces.
-In order to manipulate the WP loop it ony filter in our portfolio pieces, we need to use `WP_Query()`.
+In order to manipulate the WP loop it ony filter in our portfolio pieces, we need to use `[WP_Query()](https://www.smashingmagazine.com/2013/01/using-wp_query-wordpress/)`.

 But before we do that, let's show you how to manipulate the defaults sizes of the your uploaded images.
-When you upload one image, WordPress creates 3 images of that image, the thumbnail, the medium size and the large size.

-## How do I change the default image sizes when uploaded.
+## How do I change the default image sizes when uploaded?
 When a user uploads an image, WordPress saves the original image and also creates three other copies for thumbnail, medium and large image sizes.
 An administrator can adjust these sizes on this page.
 [Read More](http://www.wpbeginner.com/glossary/media-settings/)

 In `Settings > Media` _(Dashboard)_, change default size for thumbnails to be `260px` x `260px`